21 Sales Closing Techniques to Seal the Deal

 There’s no better time to buy than right now.
 Getting your prospects to believe this is the goal, no matter where they are in the sales cycle.
 And you can do this by pointing out facts that trigger this thought pattern.
 For instance, maybe a competitor recently secured more funding.
 There’s a holiday sale with major discounts.
 Or your lead is planning to expand into new markets and territories.

 The key is tying a timely event with your product, so the prospect reconsiders holding out on making a purchase.
+Additionally, offering flexible payment plans can serve as an extra incentive, making it easier for prospects to commit and buy now.

 21. Using testimonials and case studies